 The Hermitage Property is 100% owned by the Company and comprises one map-staked licence containing 129 claims covering 3,225 hectares in southern Newfoundland.
 In June 2023, after the findings of the 2022 field season, the Company reduced the property by 478 claims (11,950 hectares) to the current 129 claim size to focus on the most prospective land within the concession.
-Target mineralization is gold and antimony.
+Target mineralization is primarily gold.

-Buchans Project and the Mary-March Joint Venture
+Buchans Project and the Mary-March Project

-The Buchans-Mary March Project comprises the Buchans Property and the Mary March Joint Venture ("JV") with Glencore and are the Company's flagship base metals exploration assets.
-They cover the majority of the prospective Buchans Group stratigraphy outside the area of previous mining.
+The Buchans-Mary March Project comprises the western Buchans Property and the eastern Mary March property, which includes the Mary March Joint Venture ("JV") with Glencore and other map staked licenses (see map).
+These are the Company's flagship base metals exploration assets.
+They cover a significant portion the prospective Buchans Group stratigraphy outside the area of previous mining.